-18 Mar Plan An Egg-Stra Special Egg Hunt
+18 Mar How To Plan An Egg-Stra Special Easter Egg Hunt For Kids

-* Start with Plastic Eggs!
 Real eggs can crack, and it’s time-consuming to cook and dye a large batch.
-Instead, use the plastic variety and ask everyone to return them at the end of the hunt (for next year!)
+Instead, use the plastic variety and ask everyone to return them at the end of the hunt so they can be reused for next year!

-* Hide the Prize Inside!
-Stuff the plastic eggs with stickers, small wrapped candy or gum (that won’t melt) or coins.
-The Golden Dollar coins also make great “bonus” prizes!
-Go for random winners, rather than the one who has the most eggs.
+Stuff the plastic eggs with stickers, small wrapped candy or gum, small toys or coins.
+The Golden Dollar coins also make great bonus prizes.
+Finally, consider choosing random winners, rather than the one who has the most eggs.

-* Make Words!
-For the older kids, write a different letter on each egg.
+For older kids, write a different letter on each egg.
 Then have them create words with the eggs they’ve found.
 The kid with the most words wins a prize.

-* Be Safe!
-Think about your location carefully ahead of time, and be aware of hazards, such as water or traffic.
-An open space such a park or football field is ideal.
-Make sure everyone knows the boundaries, and if you have a large group, ask parents to keep an eye on them.
+Think about your location carefully ahead of time, and be aware of any possible hazards, such as water or traffic.
+An open space such a park or football field is ideal, but if you have a large backyard, that will work too.
+Make sure everyone knows the boundaries, and if you have a large group, ask parents to keep an eye on the little ones.

 It’s easier for kids to keep track of their eggs with personalized Easter baskets!
 Choose from unique designs for every age group, from adorable plush Easter bunny baskets for boys and handy canvas totes for older kids and much more.
 These fun Easter baskets will make the egg hunt that much more fun!